Ambassadors Fund for Cultural Preservation

 - Conservation plans or other studies, unless they are one component of a larger project to implement the results of those studies;

-- Cash reserves, endowments or revolving funds; funds must be expended within the award period and may not be used to create an endowment or revolving fund or otherwise spent over any years;
+- Cash reserves, endowments or revolving funds (funds must be expended within the award period [up to five years] and may not be used to create an endowment or revolving fund);

-- Operating expenses, i.e. expenses incurred during the day-to-day operational activities of an organization, such as, office rent, utilities, license fees, and other costs for administrative time, services, or materials not directly related to performing project work;
+- Indirect costs or operating expenses, i.e. expenses incurred during the day-to-day operational activities of an organization, such as office rent, utilities, license fees, and other costs for administrative time, services, or materials not directly related to performing project work;

 - Costs of work performed prior to announcement of the award;

-- International travel, except in cases where travel for outside specialists is justifiable and integral to the success of the proposed project;
+- International travel, except in cases where travel is justifiable and integral to the success of the proposed project;

 - Individual projects costing less than US $10,000;